Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Introduction

-\textbf{Contributions.} Our contributions are three-fold: \begin{enumerate}[leftmargin=*] \item A causal estimate of how privatizing liker identities affects engagement with high-reputational-risk content, using two DiD strategies with robustness checks. \item A mixed-methods triangulation that contrasts platform-level behavior with user-level stated preferences to illuminate mechanisms. \item Design implications for visibility interventions: hiding \emph{who} liked may be insufficient to meaningfully shift sensitive engagement when other incentive and distributional forces dominate. \end{enumerate} We discuss implications for moderation and measurements on social media platforms: visibility changes that target reputational risk may require complementary levers (\eg, distribution, feedback timing, or audience segmentation) to move behavior in consequential ways.
+Our contributions are three-fold: (i) A causal estimate of how privatizing liker identities affects engagement with high-reputational-risk content, using two DiD strategies with robustness checks. (ii) A mixed-methods triangulation that contrasts platform-level behavior with user-level stated preferences to illuminate mechanisms. (iii) Design implications for visibility interventions: hiding \emph{who} liked may be insufficient to meaningfully shift sensitive engagement when other incentive and distributional forces dominate.
+We discuss implications for moderation on social media platforms: visibility changes that target reputational risk may require complementary levers (\eg, distribution, feedback timing, or audience segmentation) to move behavior in consequential ways.